 To our game group, a couple of dozen people in Northern California’s Diablo Valley playing hundreds of five-or-six-player sessions between 1978 and 1983, “Dungeons and Dragons” was not yet an accepted rite of geek passage, a million-dollar industry, or a major cultural influence.
 In those days it was barely known outside SFnal convention circles or college campii; I learned of it through a fan friend who was heavily involved with legendary game-guru David Hargrave‘s Arduin campaign — “campaign” being the term for an ongoing adventure milieu, a created world like (and often modeled on) Tolkien’s Middle Earth, Lewis’ Narnia, or Leiber’s Lankhmar.

-The Rimless Sea stories are intended as fables and entertainment; I want to make you laugh or wonder or say “Whoa.”
-The fables emphasize a particular point: that “faith” is where and how we meet the world; that there’s always a warm hand to help, if you offer one; or that who we are and what we do matters.
+The Rimless Sea stories are intended as fables and entertainment: I want to make you laugh or wonder or say “Whoa.”
+The fables emphasize a particular point: that “faith” is where and how we meet the world; that there’s always a warm hand to help, if you offer one; that who we are and what we do matters.
 As for the entertainment, this “worldbuilding nonsense” has brought me great joy (and occasional comfort) during the past several years.
 I hope you find it as enjoyable as I have.
 Sans further ado, here’s what the just-arrived need to know.
 Thanks for reading this far!